 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Astrocytoma.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

 The brain and spinal column make up the central nervous system (CNS), where all vital functions of the body, including thought, speech, and strength, are controlled.

 Astrocytoma is a type of CNS tumor that forms in cells called astrocytes.
-Normal astrocytes provide the connecting network of the brain and spinal cord and form scar tissue when the CNS is damaged.
-Astrocytoma begins when normal astrocytes change and grow uncontrollably, forming a mass called a tumor.
+Healthy astrocytes provide the connecting network of the brain and spinal cord and form scar tissue when the CNS is damaged.
+Astrocytoma begins when healthy astrocytes change and grow uncontrollably, forming a mass called a tumor.

 Astrocytoma can occur throughout the CNS, including in the following places:

-- Cerebellum (the back part of the brain responsible for coordination and balance)
+- The cerebellum, which is the back part of the brain responsible for coordination and balance.

-- Cerebrum (the top part of the brain that controls motor activities and talking)
+- The cerebrum, which is the top part of the brain that controls motor activities and talking

-- Diencephalon or central part of the brain (controls vision, hormone production, and arm and leg movement)
+- The diencephalon or the central part of the brain that controls vision, hormone production, and arm and leg movement

-- Brain stem (controls eye and facial movements, arm and leg movement, and breathing)
+- The brain stem, which controls eye and facial movement, arm and leg movement, and breathing

-- Spinal cord (controls sensation and arm and leg motor function)
+- The spinal cord, which controls sensation and arm and leg motor function

-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
-Astrocytoma is more commonly referred to by its grade (a measure of how much the tumor cells appear like normal cells), as either high grade or low grade, depending on the number and shape of the tumor cells and how quickly they grow and spread.
+In general, a tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
+Astrocytoma is more commonly referred to as either high grade or low grade.
+Grade is a measure of how much the tumor cells appear like healthy cells and depends on the number and shape of the tumor cells and how quickly they grow and spread.
 A low-grade tumor is less likely to grow quickly or spread.
 Once a tumor is found in the CNS, the doctor will usually perform a biopsy (see Diagnosis ) to see if the tumor is an astrocytoma and to determine the grade of the tumor.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.

 This section covers astrocytoma diagnosed in children; learn more about brain tumors in adults .